User guide

 Data Profiling and Quality Rules Generation

 Data profiling can be run to profile the input data and generate quality rule candidates with summary statistics.
-The generated rules/checks are input for the quality checking (see Adding quality checks to the application).
-In addition, the DLT generator can be used to generated native Delta Live Tables (DLT) expectations.
+The generated data quality rules (checks) candidates can be used as input for the quality checking (see Adding quality checks to the application).
+In addition, the DLT generator can generate native Delta Live Tables (DLT) expectations.

-Data profiling is typically performed as a one-time action for a table to discover the initial set of quality rule candidates.
-This is not intended to be a continuously repeated or scheduled process, thereby minimizing concerns regarding compute intensity and associated costs.
+Data profiling is typically performed as a one-time action for the input dataset to discover the initial set of quality rule candidates.
+The check candidates should be manually reviewed before being applied to the data.
+This is not intended to be a continuously repeated or scheduled process, thereby also minimizing concerns regarding compute intensity and associated costs.

 Profiling and generating DQX rules/checks: